The Basics of Advertising with Vehicle Graphics

 High quality car wraps require experience and knowledge in many different fields that include:

 The 7 Steps to a Successful Vehicle Wrap

 Let’s take a look at each of these categories:

-In order to properly design a graphic/wrap that meets your needs you should consult with your shop to discuss what you are trying to achieve and what budget you have to work with.
+In order to properly design a graphic/wrap that meets your needs you should consult with designers at a local sign company to discuss what you are trying to achieve and what budget you have to work with.
 There are many ways to portray your message as well as many types of materials to use in order to meet your goals.

 The design process can be fairly straight forward for the customer but very complex for the designer.

 The surface of a car can be very complex with compound curves, objects like door handles, windows and gaps that can interfere with the image.
 The designer must have extensive experience and the right tools such as the latest vehicle templates to create a car wrap design that will fit a specific vehicle properly without having the image or the message distorted or sliced into pieces.